Prudential Financial, Inc. (NYSE:PRU) Shares Sold by Eagle Capital Management LLC

 Prudential Financial (NYSE:PRU – Get Rating) last issued its quarterly earnings results on Tuesday, May 2nd.
 The financial services provider reported $2.66 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.02 by ($0.36).
 The company had revenue of $15.10 billion during the quarter, compared to the consensus estimate of $13.29 billion.
 Prudential Financial had a return on equity of 14.05% and a net margin of 0.09%.
 During the same quarter last year, the firm posted $3.17 EPS.
 Equities research analysts expect that Prudential Financial, Inc. will post 11.93 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, June 15th.
-Investors of record on Tuesday, May 23rd were paid a $1.25 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 15th.
+Shareholders of record on Tuesday, May 23rd were issued a $1.25 dividend.
+This represents a $5.00 dividend on an annualized basis and a yield of 5.92%.
 The ex-dividend date of this dividend was Monday, May 22nd.
-This represents a $5.00 dividend on an annualized basis and a dividend yield of 5.92%.
-Prudential Financial’s dividend payout ratio (DPR) is presently 5,555.56%.
+Prudential Financial’s dividend payout ratio is presently 5,555.56%.

 Prudential Financial Profile